 Suction cup hooks are a must-have for caravan kitchen organisation.
 Use them on walls and windows to hang plastic and silicone utensils up out of the way.

 Get a streamlined wastebasket for hanging on the back of kitchen cupboard doors and hang utensils with stick-on hooks.

-Plastic bins inside the fridge are also a great idea.
+Plastic bins inside the fridge are also a great caravan storage idea.
 Keeping things labelled, and accessible will help maximize a small caravan fridge.

 Small internal shelves, or even pull out drawers, inside larger and taller cupboards will increase the number of items you can get in the cupboard, and also help keep them accessible.
 Undershelf hangers are especially handy and secure, for utilising the vertical space in your caravan’s pantry and kitchen cupboards.

 Use a label maker to keep everything super organised and make it clear what’s in each container.